Naxel100/Bicing-bot/README.md

 ### /nearest\_station

-This command indicates the nearest station to your current location and sends an image of the route to arrive there and time expected.
+This command indicates the nearest station to your current location, sends an image of the route and indicates the expected time.

 ### /plotgraph